elenaspb2019/kubernetes-migration/README.md

 ```

 Arguments:
-- `.` - working directory;
+- `.` - working directory.
-- `-f docker/application/Dockerfile` - path to your Dockerfile;
+- `-f docker/application/Dockerfile` - path to your Dockerfile.
-- `-t exampleapp` - name of created Docker image.
+- `-t exampleapp` - name of created image.

 5. Check that new image has appeared.

-To list all Docker images existing in your local registry use [`docker images`](https://docs.docker.com/engine/reference/commandline/images/) command
+To list all images existing in your local registry use [`docker images`](https://docs.docker.com/engine/reference/commandline/images/) command:

 ```bash
 $ docker images